vidhi-chugh/vidhi-am/index.md

 ## About
 She is an award-winning AI/ML innovaton leader and a leading expert in data governance with a vision to build the trustworthy AI solutions.
-She works at the intersection of data science, product and reserach teams to deliver buisness value and insights at Walmart Global Tech India.
+She works at the intersection of data science, product and research teams to deliver buisness value and insights at Walmart Global Tech India.

 She is an AI Ethicist and a researcher at the Center for AI and Digital Policy Spring'22 with a prime focus on AI policy analysis, research and evaluation.
 She has conducted several workshops demonstrating how to integrate ethical principles in an AI/ML project lifecycle.

-Her novel inventions in the field of Bayesian Networks have led to pathbreaking solutions in the causal and prescriptive analysis and resulted in 12+ patents.
+Her novel inventions in the field of Bayesian Networks have led to pathbreaking solutions in causal and prescriptive analysis and resulted in 12+ patents.

 She is an international speaker at renowned conferences like Predictive Analytics World (PAW), Open Data Science Conference (ODSC), PyData, Grid Dynamics etc.
 She also runs a sucessful blog and has been featured on "Million Stem" as an inspiration for the next gen.